enclustra/meta-enclustra-socfpga/README.md

 $ bmaptool copy image-minimal-refdes-refdes-me-sa1-c6-7i-d10-pe1.wic /dev/sdX`
 ```

-Note that the device of the SD card (\<device\>) needs to be replaced with the SD card device on your host (e.g. /dev/sdd).
+Note that the device of the SD card (/dev/sdX) needs to be replaced with the SD card device on your host (e.g. /dev/sdd).
 Figure out the available devices with `lsblk` in the linux shell.

 ### eMMC Memory